ruphaa/ruphaa-blogster/content/library/how-to-be-bawse.md

 ---
 external: false
-title: "How to be a bawse"
+title: "How to be a bawse by Lilly Singh"
 date: 2022-09-10
 ---